-See Section 9 on page 206 for more information on additional levels of appeal.
+See Section I on page 205 for more information on additional levels of appeal.

-• Section 5.5: Payment problems
+E5.
+Payment problems

 We do not allow our network providers to bill you for covered services and items.
 This is true even if we pay the provider less than the provider charges for a covered service or item.
 You are never required to pay the balance of any bill.
-The only amount you should be asked to pay is the copay for tier 2 drugs on the Anthem Blue Cross Cal MediConnect Plan Drug List.
+The only amount you should be asked to pay is the copay for Tier 2 drugs on the Anthem Blue Cross Cal MediConnect Plan Drug List.

-If you get a bill that is more than your copay for covered services and items, send the bill to us.
+If you get a bill for covered services and items, send the bill to us.
 You should not pay the bill yourself.
 We will contact the provider directly and take care of the problem.